Race to end waste concerns the loss of one-third of the food produced by farmers; and 50 percent of the water they use.

 Interestingly the hens have little interest in commercial bread but they go crazy over the homemade loaf baked with 100-percent wholemeal; they know the difference even if we humans don't.

-In fact we even help the local greengrocer to reduce his waste by collecting it for the hens and worms; and sometimes for ourselves.
+In fact we are actually helping the local greengrocer to reduce his waste by collecting it for the hens and worms; and sometimes for ourselves.
 We even wash the plastic-containers and recycle them for him.

 The beauty of backyard permaculture is that it's a full-cycle.
 Collecting rainwater and sunshine from the skies and turning it into usable forms in the home and garden is one part.